A Game Theoretic Framework for Model Based Reinforcement Learning

-\begin{enumerate}[leftmargin=*] \itemsep0em \item The first two terms are related to sub-optimality in policy optimization (planning) and model learning, and can be made small with more compute and data, assuming sufficient capacity. \item There may be multiple Nash equilibria for the MBRL game, and the third {\em domain adaptation} or {\em transfer learning} term in the bound captures the quality of an equilibrium.
-We refer to it as the domain adaptation term since the model is trained under the distribution of $\policy$, i.e. $\mu_\world^\policy$, but evaluated under the distribution of $\policy^*$, i.e. $\mu_\world^{\policy^*}$.
+\end{theorem} \begin{proof} A more formal version of the theorem and proof is provided in appendix~\ref{appendix:theory}. \end{proof} We now make some remarks about the above result. \begin{enumerate}[leftmargin=*] \itemsep0em \item The first two terms are related to sub-optimality in policy optimization (planning) and model learning, and can be made small with more compute and data, assuming sufficient capacity. \item There may be multiple Nash equilibrium for the MBRL game, and the third {\em domain adaptation} or {\em transfer learning} term in the bound captures the quality of an equilibrium.
+It captures the idea that model is trained under distribution of $\policy$, i.e. $\mu_\world^\policy$, but evaluated under the distribution of $\policy^*$, i.e. $\mu_\world^{\policy^*}$.
 If the model can accurately simulate $\policy^*$, we can expect to find it in the planning phase, since it would obtain high rewards.
 This domain adaptation term is a consequence of the exploration problem, and is unavoidable if we desire globally optimal policies.
-Indeed, even purely model-free algorithms suffer from an analogous divergence term~\cite{Kakade2002CPI, Agarwal2019OptimalityAA, Munos2008FiniteTimeBF}.
-However, Theorem~\ref{game_theorem} also applies to locally optimal policies for which we may expect better model transfer. \item There are multiple avenues to minimize the impact of the domain adaptation term.
-One approach is to consider a wide initial state distribution~\cite{Kakade2002CPI, Rajeswaran17nips}.
-This ensures the model we learn is applicable for a wider set of states and thereby simulate a larger collection of policies.
+Indeed, even purely model-free algorithms suffer from an analogous divergence term~\cite{Kakade2002CPI, Munos2008FiniteTimeBF}.
+However, Theorem~\ref{game_theorem} also applies to locally optimal policies (see appendix~\ref{appendix:theory}) for which we may expect better model transfer. \item The domain adaptation term can be minimized by considering a wide initial state distribution~\cite{Kakade2002CPI, Rajeswaran17nips}.
+This ensures the learned model is more broadly accurate.
 However, in some applications, the initial state distribution may not be under our control.
-In such a case, we may draw upon advances in domain adaptation literature~\cite{BenDavid2006AnalysisOR, Sun2015ReturnOF, Tzeng2017AdversarialDD}, to learn state-action representations better suited for transfer across different policies. \end{enumerate}
+In such a case, we may draw upon advances in domain adaptation~\cite{BenDavid2006AnalysisOR, Sun2015ReturnOF} to learn state-action representations better suited for transfer across different policies. \end{enumerate}